pkali/scorch_src/README.md

 With the advent of fujinet (https://fujinet.online/) we are thinking about making the game interplanetary, err, with multiplayer over the net.
 We'll see.

 ## Changes:

+###### Build 147
+2022-07-10
+LOST build.
+We were watching [LOST party](https://www.lostparty.pl/2022/) streams so maybe a little less done, but still some nice improvements.
+- new weapons by @Pecusx - Napalm and Hot Napalm.
+Fire penetrates all shields, so beware!
+- status bar showing outdated info on the beginning of the round fix
+- various small optimizations incl. memory usage, soildown, weapon ranges
+- improved shapes of Heavy and Force Shields

+Issues closed:
+- revert to the old but slightly improved version of showing angles (#105)
+- zero page loading eliminated (#106)
+- active player name appear over his tank when aiming (#107)
+- configurable mountain heights (The Netherlands, Belgium, Czechia, Switzerland, Nepal) (#86)
+- angle speeds up when joystick / keyboard are pressed (#75)

 ###### Build 146
 2022-07-03